chocoteam/website/content/en/docs/Modeling/IntConstraints.md

 If only one task can happen concurrently, set the heights fixed equal to the capacity, either by setting fixed values or posting constraints between the variables.
 Other combinations of concurrently (or not) planned tasks can be modelled by setting different values for the heights and the capacity, or by defining different constraints between these variables.

-Simple example: 4 tasks with a set height that cannot happen at the same time by setting fixed a capacity:
+Example: 4 tasks with a set height that cannot happen at the same time by setting a fixed capacity:

 ```java
 Task[] tasks = new Task[4];